jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

       [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-31.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-31.png){:class="body-image-post"}{: data-lightbox="gallery"}

-    - Once the request has been sent, return to the Make interface and verify that the execution stopped and the the status of all modules is green:
+    - Once the request has been sent, return to the Make interface and verify that the execution stopped and the status of all modules is green:

       [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-28.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-28.png){:class="body-image-post"}{: data-lightbox="gallery"}